laurilehmijoki/learn-reactive-programming-with-bacon.js/streams.md

 There are several abstractions that attempt to make it easier to deal with asynchronous code.
 The promise and stream abstractions are one of them.
-An important difference between these two abstractions is that promises deal with singular results, where as streams deal with multiple results.
+An important difference between these two abstractions is that promise deals with a singular result, whereas stream deals with multiple results.

 In other words, a promise says that it will give you back one asynchronous result.
 A stream says that it will provide you with potentially infinite number